kaimcbride/vimwiki/res/neovim.md

 ## SEARCH AND REPLACE
     : s/search/replace/ # only on this line
     : %s/search/replace/ # globally in the file
    flags:
-        g multiple accurances on the line
+        g multiple occurances on the line
         c confirm
         i case insensitive
-    # search backward for item under cursor
+    * and # search forward/backward for item under cursor
-    % find the next curly/square bracket on the line
+    % find the next curly/square bracket on the line g& run previous search and replace in the entire document

 ## RUN SHELL COMMANDS
     :! <commands>